Committees of the Board of Directors - SAAQ

 Information Technology and Cybersecurity Committee

-The Information Technology and Cybersecurity Committee reviews the SAAQ’s digital policies and procedures, including those concerning digital data security, and makes recommendations where needed.
-With regard to information technology and cybersecurity, this committee analyzes the annual budget and digital environment planning.
-It also reviews three-year investment planning, goods and services procurement, project portfolio performance, disaster recovery planning, as well as staff retention and continuity planning.
-The committee also oversees primary risk assessment and management operations associated with digital experience, data security and cybersecurity.
+The Information Technology and Cybersecurity Committee reviews the SAAQ’s digital policies and procedures, including those concerning digital data security.
+This committee analyzes the annual budget and digital environment planning.
+It also reviews three-year investment planning, goods and services procurement, project portfolio performance and the total available capacity in order for the digital experience to meet high standards.